• Skip to primary navigation

 A bit into chocolate hazelnut truffle with an oozing, creamy chocolate centre.

-If you try this Healthy Chocolate Hazelnut Truffle recipe, let me know how it was by leaving a comment and/or a rating below!
-And make sure you're following along on, Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Healthy Chocolate Hazelnut Truffle recipe, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 An overflowing plate of heart-shaped chocolate hazelnut truffles.